rsmusllp/king-phisher/INSTALL.md

 | Kali         | yes            | yes            |
 | Ubuntu       | yes            | yes            |

+### Install Script Options
+The installation script supports a number of command line options.
+The latest of which can be viewed by running `tools/install.sh --help`.
+These options can be used to (for example) install King Phisher client or server components from another automation tool such as Ansible.

-### Install Script Environment Variables
+#### Install Script Environment Variables
-Certain environment variables can be set to change the default behaviour of the installation script.
+Certain environment variables can also be set to change the default behaviour of the installation script.
+Command line options take priority over environment variables.

 | Variable Name               | Description                       | Default           |
 |:----------------------------|:----------------------------------|:-----------------:|